You are here

 Statements of Professional Standing

 The Nunavut Educators’ Certification Service also issues Statements of Professional Standing (SOPS) for former Nunavut teachers who are in the process of obtaining certification in another jurisdiction.

 You can request a Statement of Professional Standing by submitting the application form and the fee to TeacherRegistrar@gov.nu.ca.

 The Nunavut Educators' Certification Service is responsible for initial salary placement and salary re-evaluation based on newly acquired credentials.
 Your initial salary placement will be evaluated after you have completed the certification process.

 An educator may request a salary re-evaluation after they have taken completed additional academic coursework.
 Please note that only credit courses completed at a recognized college or university are acceptable.
 To request a Salary Re-evaluation, submit the application form to TeacherRegistrar@gov.nu.ca.

 A teacher may, in writing to the Registrar, request a review of a decision of their placement on the salary level.
 On receiving a request the Registrar shall forward the request and all relevant material in his or her possession to the chairperson of the Nunavut Educators' Qualification Service.

 The Nunavut Educators' Qualification Service shall review the salary appeal and shall, as soon as practicable after the receipt of the information, confirm or vary the decision of the Registrar.
 The chairperson shall advise the Registrar, in writing, of the decision made and provide written reasons.
 The Registrar shall provide to the teacher the written decision of the Nunavut Educator Qualification Service.
 The decision of the Nunavut Educator Qualification Service is final.

-School leaders are contacted automatically by the CELN Program Manager within Educator Development to apply for the required courses.
-For more information, consult the CELN Program Outline or contact EDUKemail@example.com.
+School leaders are contacted automatically by Educator Development to learn more about the required training.
+For more information, contact EDUKemail@example.com.